Gilhuly Family Presidential Distinguished Professor

 - Professor in the Department of Electrical and Computer Engineering

-- Director of the Quantum Information Center in the Pratt School of Engineering
+- Director of the Duke Quantum Center

 - Professor of Physics